areski/django-audiofield/README.rst

 Credit
 ======

 Django-audiofield is a Star2Billing-Sponsored Community Project, for more information visit http://www.star2billing.com or email us at info@star2billing.com

 License
 =======

-django-audiofield is licensed under MIT, see `MIT-LICENSE.txt`.
+Django-Audiofield is licensed under MIT, see `MIT-LICENSE.txt`.